biolink/biolink-model/docs/clinical_modifier_qualifier.md

----
-parent: Slots
-title: biolink:clinical_modifier_qualifier
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: clinical_modifier_qualifier
+# Type: clinical modifier qualifier

 Used to characterize and specify the phenotypic abnormalities defined in the Phenotypic abnormality subontology, with respect to severity, laterality, age of onset, and other aspects

 URI: [biolink:clinical_modifier_qualifier](https://w3id.org/biolink/vocab/clinical_modifier_qualifier)

 ## Domain and Range